Explore

 It's almost impossible to think of the genre of the spaghetti western, let alone this particular series and not see the image of the iconic trio of Clint Eastwood, Lee Van Cleef and Eli Wallach.

-The chemistry that results from Clint's and Morgan Freeman's presence in this movie epitomizes the main thing I like about Million Dollar Baby.
-These are two seasoned actors so comfortable in their craft, that they both simply move in this film with a flowing ease of two veterans of their field who are just willing to allow the emotion of the story and the naturalness and trust of each other's acting ability to drive the momentum of this movie.
-And their chemistry of friendship, as cliche as it sounds, truly belies on the phrase of that "indescribable something" and yet, it's so tangible that the much younger yet equally talented Hilary Swank can't help but to follow suit in doing.
-It all leads to an overall performance from the trio that makes this a film whose power stems not from the boxing themes that one would usually expect from a boxing flick, but more from the emotions that weave and tie the characters together and allows the plot to unfold at it's own volition.
-In the end, it seems almost overkill to describe Million Dollar Baby as anything other than a boxing film that focuses on the female contingent of the sport directed by and starring Eastwood, along with Hillary Swank and Morgan Freeman.
+Following the relationship of a boxing coach and his female prize fighting protege, this is easily CE's most emotionally wrenching movie.
+It's a quiet, evocative piece of work, despite being helmed by three of the biggest names in Hollywood at the time, Morgan Freeman, Hilary Swank, and Eastwood himself.
+There's are a lot here that can be pointed out as to why Baby is one of best works of his long and storied career, but I'd have to say that my favorite aspect is the chemistry that results from Clint's and Morgan Freeman's presence in this film.
+It's pretty obvious from their lean, understated, and yet screen filling performances that these are two seasoned actors so comfortable in their craft, that they both simply move through the running time with a flowing ease of two veterans of their field who are just willing to allow the emotion of the story and the naturalness and trust of each other's acting ability to drive the momentum the emotional premise that is MDB.
+It's a quiet and powerful force that is so tangible that the much younger, yet equally talented Hilary Swank can't help but to follow suit in doing the same.
+It all leads to an overall performance from the trio that makes this a film whose power stems not from the boxing themes that one would usually expect from a boxing flick, but more from the emotions that weave and tie the characters together and allows the plot to unfold at its own volition.
+In the end, it seems almost overkill to describe Million Dollar Baby as anything other than a boxing film that focuses on the female contingent of the sport.

-Or in other words, this is a film that had me at "Mo Cuishle".
+Or in more simple terms, this is both a heartbreaking and heartwarming feature that had me at "Mo Cuishle".

 Unforgiven (1992)